ElenaKirshanova/g6k_hybrid/README.rst

 Reproducing Figure 2
 ---------------------
-To get the necessary data for figure reproduction, run
+To recompute the necessary data for figure reproduction, run

 .. code-block:: bash

-    python tailBDD.py --n 120 --beta 55 --Nlats 5 --ntests 5 --n_uniq_targets 10  --approx_factor 0.43
+    python tailBDD.py --n 120 --beta 55 --Nlats 5 --ntests 5 --n_uniq_targets 10  --approx_factor 0.43 --nworkers 5 --nthreads 5

-This will BKZ reduce 5 dimension-120 lattices and solve 5 Batch-Tail-BDD instances each consisting of 10 BDD instances.
+This will BKZ reduce 5 dimension-120 lattices and solve 5 Batch-Tail-BDD instances each consisting of 10 BDD instances (occupying 25 logical CPU cores).
+Note: the computations may take several hours.
 This will create a file named ``tail_bdd_n{n}_b{beta}.pkl`` needed for the next step.

 To get Figure 2, run: